ANSSI-FR/MLA/doc/src/KEY_FORMAT.md

 The string `||` denotes concatenation.

+## Relation to MLA archive format

+For clarity: the key file serialization format is independent from the MLA archive file format version.
+In the current release, MLA archive format version 2 uses key files serialized as version 1 (both private and public).
+See [FORMAT.md](FORMAT.html) for the mapping between MLA versions and supported file formats.

 ## Separator

 A separator named `Sep` is used in MLA key serialization formats described below.
 It is usually a `<CR><LF>` where `<CR>` is ASCII carriage return, `<LF>` is ASCII line feed.
 If one wants a key without newlines, `Sep` with value `__` (two ASCII underscores) is also valid.